underscoreio/essential-slick/src/pages/5-data_modelling.md

 The type of `*` is actually something called a `ProvenShape`, not a tuple of columns as we specified in our example.
-There is clearly some cleverness here---Slick is using implicit conversions to build a `ProvenShape` object from the columns we provided.
+There is clearly something else going on here.
+Slick is using implicit conversions to build a `ProvenShape` object from the columns we provided.

 The internal workings of `ProvenShape` are certainly beyond the scope of this book.